 The requirements for the fund industry include customer due diligence, identification and verification, checks on the ultimate beneficial owner of legal entities, and ongoing monitoring of customer relationships to detect any suspicious activity, including keeping customer information up to date and continuously assessing risk profiles to facilitate a risk-based approach to monitoring.

-Enhanced due diligence, including information in areas such as source of funds, the nature of the business and more detailed identification checks, is required for higher-risk situations, such as where the client or beneficial owner is a politically exposed person, based in a high-risk country or involved in high-risk activities such as a business prone to elevated money laundering risk, or a transaction is complex, unusually large, or appears suspicious.
+Enhanced due diligence, including information in areas such as source of funds, the nature of the business and more detailed identification checks, is required for higher-risk situations, such as where the client or beneficial owner is a politically exposed person, based in a high-risk country or involved in high-risk activities, such as a business prone to elevated money laundering risk, or a transaction is complex, unusually large, or appears suspicious.

 Financial institutions must retain all records related to AML/KYC due diligence for at least five years following the termination of the business relationship, including customer identification documents, records of transactions, correspondence and other documents.
-They are required to report any transaction suspected of being related to money laundering or financing of terrorism to Luxembourg’s Financial Intelligence Unit (FIU), and may also be required to flag up certain types of transaction above specified thresholds if they appear suspicious or unusual.
+They are required to report any transaction suspected of being related to money laundering or financing of terrorism to Luxembourg’s Financial Intelligence Unit (FIU), and may also be required to flag up certain types of transactions above specified thresholds if they appear suspicious or unusual.

 Managers and funds are subject to the EU’s GPDR legislation applicable to all entities processing personal data of individuals within the EU, including investment funds and their managers, as well as the National Data Protection Law of August 2018, which complements the GDPR and endows the independent National Commission for Data Protection with the power to enforce data protection compliance in Luxembourg.